tambej29/SQL/Olist E-commerce EDA/README.md

 ## Data Transformation:
 1. Renaming Column and Tables for better readability
-2. Checking for blanks and empty strings
+2. Checking for blanks and empty rows
 3. Updating Formats and Modifying Datatype
 4. Droping unnecessary columns